ISSOtm/issotm.github.io/blog/_posts/2022-05-22-prehistorik.md

   Fortunately, we can "simply" use interrupts for that.
 - **How to go fast enough?**

-  The PPU outputs pixels 4× as fast as the CPU executes instructions[^dots], so if we want our line "thickness" to be 8 pixels, we need to be able to write to `BGP` every two cycles.
+  The PPU outputs pixels 4× as fast as the CPU executes instructions[^dots], so if we want our line "thickness" to be 8 pixels, we need to be able to write to `BGP` every 2 cycles.
   That's not enough!
   The tightest copy loop ([`ld a, [hli]`](https://rgbds.gbdev.io/docs/v0.5.2/gbz80.7/#LD_A,_HLI_) then [`ldh [c], a`](https://rgbds.gbdev.io/docs/v0.5.2/gbz80.7/#LDH__C_,A)) takes 4 cycles per iteration.

   What the game does is pretty smart.
   It generates a chain of `ld [hl], d` and `ld [hl], e` instructions in RAM at the beginning of the frame, and executes that.
-  Each of those instructions takes 2 cycles, and the game simply ensures beforehand that `hl` points to `BGP`, and `d` and `e` contain the appropriate palette values.
+  Each of those instructions takes 2 cycles, which fits exactly in our allotted budget; the game simply ensures beforehand that `hl` points to `BGP`, and `d` and `e` contain the appropriate palette values.

 - **How to "scroll" the letters?**

-  The letters are scrolled horizontally by 4 pixels each time, which corresponds to 1 CPU cycle.
+  The letters are scrolled horizontally by 4 pixels each time, which corresponds to 1 CPU cycle: the game simply delays execution of the "spamming" code by that.
   As for vertical scrolling, it's as simple as changing at which scanline the effect starts being performed.

 [^dots]: Kind of.
 The PPU outputs pixels at 4 MiHz *unless it's being stalled*, and the CPU really executes instructions are 4 MiHz—but all instructions take multiple of 4 such clock cycles, so the simplification is often made that the CPU cycles are at 1 MiHz.
 Or 2 MiHz in the Color's double-speed mode.